Ángel García (basketball, born 1988)

-Ángel Luis García García (born July 11, 1988) is a Puerto Rican professional basketball player for Cariduros de Fajardo of the Baloncesto Superior Nacional (BSN).
+Ángel Luis García García (born July 11, 1988) is a Puerto Rican professional basketball player for Santeros de Aguada of the Baloncesto Superior Nacional (BSN).
 García began playing basketball in his native municipality, before moving to Lake Forest, Illinois, and playing one year for Lake Forest Academy, then transferring to East Chicago, Indiana, where he attended East Chicago Central High School.
 García, Kawann Short and E'Twaun Moore led E.C.
 Central to a 23-3 overall record and won the Indiana Class 4A state title.

 While in high school, he was included in the World Team that participated in the Nike Hoops Summit.
 García was recruited to the University of Memphis by John Calipari, but was unable to play during his freshman year after confronting difficulties to meet the standards of the National Collegiate Athletic Association Eligibility Center.
 After being cleared, he was included in the roster but suffered an MCL injury that kept him inactive for months.
 Despite being expected to miss the entire season, García was cleared to play in February, participating with the team throughout the final stages of the season and post-season tournaments.